 Myla BAKER was mentioned in the financial

 section of the San Antonio Light at least once.
-In Apr 1918, she bought "the Terrell homestead"
+In Apr 1918, she bought "the

-worked for her brother, T. B. BAKER, but other
+that she worked for her brother, T. B. BAKER, but other

 Newspaper article: San Antonio Light (San Antonio, Bexar County, Texas,

 USA) 14 Apr 1918:

 Lot brings $125,000 - John W. Warren Sells Property Corner of Travis

 and Jefferson Streets

-The sale for the vacant lot at Travis and Jefferson Streets, formerly
+The sale for the vacant lot at Travis and Jefferson Streets, formerly known

-the consideration being $125,000 cash.
+being $125,000 cash.
 The purchaser of the property is given in the deed as

 Myla Baker of Fort Scott, Kan.
 This property has

 a frontage of 90 feet on Travis Street and 151 feet on Jefferson Street.
 It

 was purchased three and a half years ago by Mr. Warren, who paid $90,000 for

-"While I am making a very substantial profit on the deal," said Mr.
+"While I am making a very substantial profit on the deal," said Mr. Warren

-can readily dispose of it at a profit.
+dispose of it at a profit.

 "The demand for Southwest Texas realty is growing rapidly.
-Within the
+Within the last

-worth of farm land."
+of farm land."